 15 or 20 reps of floor or bench-press push-ups.

 2 sets of seated Smith machine presses, 50% of your (ORM), aim for 10 or 15 reps at this weight.
-The machine should help you keep your form tight and warm-up the rotor cuff, connective tissue and rear delts.
+The machine should help you keep your form tight while warming-up the rotor cuff and connective tissue of the rear delts.

-You’re first sets for shoulders should be: 60 to 70% of your regular working weight.
-Example: if you’re performing overhead barbell presses and you can normally press 75 pounds for 8 or 10 reps before failure, should be around 45 to 55 pounds for this rep range with strict form.
+You’re first sets for shoulders should be 60 to 70% of your regular working weight.
+Example: if you’re performing overhead barbell presses and you can normally press 75 pounds for 8 or 10 reps before failure, aim for 45 - 55 pounds for this rep range with strict form.

 This gets the shoulders attention for the sets and reps to be performed in the coming exercises.